Why We Use an Empty Dependency Array in React's useEffect Hook

 Why We Use an Empty Array

 In effect, what you're doing when you pass an array of dependencies to a hook is saying, "Please run the code within this hook every time one of these dependencies changes".
-However, if you pass an empty array ([]), it will only run at the point that the component mounts for the first time.
+However, if you pass an empty array ([]), there are no reactive values to compare, so the setup runs after mounting and not after later renders of that mount.
+The empty list is correct only when the setup genuinely reads no reactive value.
 Here's an example:

 A Technical Explanation